 The tanks are seen from a top-down view and move slower than molasses going up-hill.
 There are many game “modes” that change the scenery a little, but from boot-up the two tanks are inside an empty room.
 Nothing in it but two tanks and a border around the edge.
 This looks so pathetically simple and lazy that you would have to see it to believe it.
 Add a dash of annoying controls, a pinch of terrible graphics and a handful of no-fun-at-all and you get the worst Atari 2600 game ever made.

-The best thing about the worst Atari 2600 games is that they are easy to find and cheap as dirt.
-In fact, many Atari 2600 games are one penny on Amazon (actually four dollars, with postage) so I suggest buying a whole bunch.
+The best thing about the worst Atari 2600 games is that they are easy to find and cheap as dirt. (affiliate link) In fact, many Atari 2600 games are one penny on Amazon (actually four dollars, with postage) so I suggest buying a whole bunch.
 Not this one though.
 Unless you hate yourself.